 Its goal is to centralize and support all nutritional information regarding the products of the company, establish a nutritionist network, support the development of products and the creation of nutritional guides and tables, inform both internal and external audiences of the foods and meals offered by the company, and maintain a direct communication channel with mothers, physicians, and nutrition experts.

-• Learning Consultancy, focused in: Curriculum, Faculty and Learning Partnerships
+In 2015, HU Brazil underwent a process of restructure that originated a new way of performance:• Learning Consultancy, focused in: Curriculum, Faculty and Learning Partnerships

 • Learning Technology Consultancy, addressing Teaching Technology and Innovation &Trends